Hcorupe/VirusClothingAppClone/README.md

 # virusclothingappclone

-A reverse engineering project
+A reverse engineering project.

-## Getting Started

-This project is a clone of Virus's INTL clothing app.
+## This project is a clone of Virus's INTL clothing app using Flutter.

 ![](gitrepo_images/Group%201.png)

 # VirusClothingAppClone